BrentLeeSF/fullstackReactNode/README.md

 # fullstackReactNode
-React, Redux, Node, Express, with MySQL.
+React, Redux, with Node, Express, and MySQL coming soon.